--- District Fifteen: Bellen Boulevard ---

 Negative.
 You have 5 seconds to leave.

-“Now I know why Rebecca hired us,” ambling backward to the Gutter-lip, Castella flashed a slasher-smile that tugged at Derek’s lips.
+“Now I know why she hired us.”
+Ambling backward to the Gutter-lip, Castella flashed a slasher-smile so full it tugged at the other’s NeuralLink’s.
 “We got a job to do.”

 “Castella…” Derek extended a hand, but she had already vaulted the eighty-foot gap.